romanbody/rhce/README.md

 * groups
 * hosts

-Hosts in webserer group will use following variable with list of packages:
+Hosts in webserver group will use following variable with list of packages:
 * req_packages
   * httpd